x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/deleted-item-retention-and-recoverable-items-quotas.md

 > [!NOTE]
 > You can't use the EAC to configure deleted item retention for a mailbox database.

-This example configures a deleted item retention period of 10 days for the mailbox database MDB2 and the setting to retain deleted item until the mailbox database has been backed up.
+This example configures a deleted item retention period of 10 days for the mailbox database MDB2 and the setting to retain deleted items until the mailbox database has been backed up.

 ```PowerShell
 Set-MailboxDatabase -Identity MDB2 -DeletedItemRetention 10 -RetainDeletedItemsUntilBackup $true